SynteLang/SynteLang/README.md

 **Requirements:**
 >Computer with a soundcard (internal or external)
 >OSS or ALSA sound driver (FreeBSD / Linux) ◊
->Go programming language installed ◊
+>Go programming language installed - requires at minimum version 1.16 ◊
 >Desire to learn about audio synthesis
 >Unicode support